 Staying Engaged and Motivated

-Keeping up the pace in your weight loss journey is all about staying engaged.
+Keeping up the pace in your weight loss journey is about staying engaged.
 Having a support network and trying different workouts can keep you on track.
-Studies show that those in group programs lose weight faster than solo efforts.
+Studies show that those in group programs lose weight faster than in solo efforts.

 Joining Support Groups